cartant/rxjs-spy/README.md

   new SnapshotPlugin(spy, { keptValues: 1 })
 );
 ```

+If the `audit` option is specified, the logging of notifications will be audited within the specified (milliseconds) duration.
+Each notification source will only be logged once in each duration and the number of ignored notifications (if any) will be included in the console output.
+This can be useful for logging high-frequency observables. `audit` defaults to zero - i.e. no auditing.

 Options passed to `create` are forwarded to the plugins, so the following can be specified: